httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+Some examples in this document contain long lines that may be folded, as described in {{RFC8792}}.

 The terms Byte Sequence, Item, String, Token, Integer, and Boolean are imported from {{STRUCTURED-FIELDS}}.